brikis98/yevgeniy-brikman-homepage/_posts/2020-01-12-obviously-awesome.md

 Below, I've captured my notes from the book, as well as examples of the kind of information I felt I was missing as I went through the 10-step positioning exercises.
 While some of the information is specific to my particular case, a lot of the information is fairly generic, and probably could've been covered in the book, but was entirely absent.
 And that means your options are either to:

-1. Flail around for a loooong time and try to figure it out yourself
+1. Flail around for a long time and try to figure it out yourself
 2. Hire April Dunford's consulting company

 I suspect (2) was one of the main reasons this book was written.
 I guess you can't say she isn't good at what she does!